yenyang/Anarchy-BepInEx/README.md

 Anarchy disables error checks for tools in a way that the errors are not shown at all.

+This mod allows you to place trees and props (with DevUI 'Add Object' menu) in buildings, nets or areas.

+This mod allows you to place trees close together.

-For consistency within the community, please do not use this term to mean something else for C:SII.
+For consistency within the community, please do not use the term Anarchy to mean something else for CSL2.

 ## Dependencies
 [Unified Icon Library](https://thunderstore.io/c/cities-skylines-ii/p/algernon/Unified_Icon_Library/)